About HONDA R&D CO., LTD.

-Honda Motor Company is Japan's #3 automaker (after #1 Toyota and #2 Nissan) and the world's largest motorcycle producer.
+Honda Motor Company is Japan's #2 automaker (after #1 Toyota) and the world's largest motorcycle producer.
 The company's global car models include the Accord, CR-V, Civic, Fit and its new Clarity Fuel Cell model.
 Honda's line of motorcycles includes everything from scooters to superbikes.
-The company's power products division makes commercial and residential machinery (lawn mowers, snow blowers, and tillers); portable generators; and outboard motors.
+The company's power products division makes commercial and residential machinery (lawn mowers, snow blowers, and tillers); portable generators; an outboard motors.
 Its Honda Aero subsidiary also manufactures jet and turboprop engines.
-More than 85% of Honda Motor sales come from outside Japan.
+More than half of Honda's sales comes from North America.

-Four reporting segments comprise Honda Motor's operations: the Automobile business (about 70%), the Financial Services business (about 15%), the Motorcycle business (more than 10%), and Power Products and Other Businesses (less than 5%).
+Four reporting segments comprise Honda Motor's operations: the Automobile business, Financial Services business, Motorcycle business, and Life Creation and other businesses.

-Honda's major geographic areas are concentrated in North America (the US, Canada, and Mexico); Asia (Thailand, Indonesia, China, India, Pakistan, and Vietnam); Japan; and Europe (the UK, Germany, France, Italy, Spain, Switzerland, Portugal, the Netherlands, and Belgium).
-It also has a major presence in Russia and Brazil.
-North America generates more than 55% of net sales while Asia brings in almost 20%.
-Japan accounts for less than 15% and Europe about 5%.
+Headquartered in Tokyo, Honda's major geographic areas are concentrated in North America (the US, Canada, and Mexico); Asia (Thailand, Indonesia, China, India, Pakistan, and Vietnam); Japan; and Europe (the UK, Germany, Italy, Belgium, France).
+North America generates roughly 55% of net sales while Asia brings in more than 20% of sales.
+Japan accounts about 15% and Europe and other regions generates about 10% of sales combined.
 The Financial Services business provides financing and leasing through its subsidiaries in Japan, the US, Canada, the UK, Germany, Brazil and Thailand.